librato/rollout-java/README.md

 ## Getting started

-First create your `CuratorFramework` and pass that into a new `ZookeeperAdapter` along with the Zookeeper node used in rollout, then pass that along to a new `RolloutClient`:
+First create your `CuratorFramework` and pass that into a new `ZookeeperAdapter` along with the Zookeeper path used in rollout, then pass that along to a new `RolloutClient`:

     CuratorFramework framework = CuratorFrameworkFactory.builder()